voyagermesh/voyager/docs/user-guide/ingress/basic-auth.md

 ## Using Basic Authentication

-HAProxy Ingress read user and password from `auth` file stored on secrets, one user and password per line.
+Voyager Ingress read user and password from files stored on secrets, one user and password per line.
 Secret name, realm and type are configured with annotations in the ingress resource: